Kim Zolciak Back On ‘Real Housewives Of Atlanta’ And At War With Kenya Moore

 “Bye, b***h.
 I know I’m not a duck, like your lips,” Kenya shot back in an attempt to one up Kim’s biggest insult that we’ve seen so far.

-News of Kim Zolciak’s return to Real Housewives of Atlanta in Season 9 is piping hot and it’s still unclear just how many episodes she be in or if this was just a one-timer because of Sheree’s party.
+News of Kim Zolciak’s return to Real Housewives of Atlanta in Season 9 is piping hot and it’s still unclear just how many episodes she will be in or if this was just a one-timer because of Sheree’s party.
 Here’s to hoping that Bravo is just testing the waters to see if it would be a good idea to bring Kim back on the show for a ratings boost.

 Make sure you don’t miss the return of Kim Zolciak to Real Housewives of Atlanta on Bravo on Sundays at 8/7c.